bmp-dot/template/source/snap_2_obj/snap_2_obj.md

 ## Overview
 In this lab we will create a cluster in Azure and AWS, setup Snap 2 Object, then restore the file system to different cluster.

-## Notes
-- If you already have a cluster you can use that as your source.

 ##  Creating WEKA cloud cluster
 Creating the clusters will be done with WEKA CDM https://cloud.weka.io